 If your relationship is struggling, if you hurt one another repeatedly, if you feel disappointed and unfulfilled, if your talks lead to frustration instead of change, then maybe the missing ingredient is forgiveness.
 All forgiveness is self-forgiveness.
 When you forgive your partner, you forgive yourself and heal yourself.

-I have worked with clients in a variety of modalities for over twelve years.
+I have worked with clients in a variety of modalities for over twenty years.
 After adding Radical Forgiveness approaches to my toolbox, I have witnessed client resistance dissolve more easily, causing beautiful transformations and lasting change.

 Call for an appointment and bring joy back to your relationship - 248-557-4006